imjoy-team/ImJoy/docs/docs/development.md

 # Development and deployment of your plugin

-## Install plugins from url
-You can host ImJoy plugin file (extension: `*.imjoy.html`) on Gist or GitHub.
-You can then install the plugin from an url pointing to this file.
-The base url is `http://imjoy.io/#/app?`, followed by the url parameter `plugin` set to the **raw** file url of your ImJoy plugin file.
-For example: `http://imjoy.io/#/app?plugin=https://raw.githubusercontent.com/oeway/ImJoy-Plugins/master/repository/imageWindow.imjoy.html`.

-When **opening such an url**, the ImJoy plugin management dialog will be shown which proposes to install the specified plugin.
-The user has to simply confirm by clicking `Install`.

-You may need to encode all the strings into url, the easiest way to achieve this is copy the url as constructed above in the address bar of your browser and use the url after the web interface has been shown.
-For example, the previous url will become: `http://imjoy.io/#/app?plugin=https%3A%2F%2Fraw.githubusercontent.com%2Foeway%2FImJoy-Plugins%2Fmaster%2Frepository%2FimageWindow.imjoy.html`.

-### Installing plugins with tags
-To installing a plugin with predefined tag, you can use `#` to append the tag.
-For example, you can add `#dev` to tell ImJoy to install with the `dev` tag from the plugin.

-### Supported url parameters

-Developers can construct ImJoy url with customized functionality.
-It largely simplify the user operation when installing or using ImJoy.
-This is particularly useful for sharing plugins through their own project or Github repo.
-For example, with the `plugin` parameter in an ImJoy url, the defined plugin will be shown to the user directly.

-Url parameters can be used after `https://imjoy.io/#/app?`, using `PARAM=VALUE` syntax.
-Multiple parameters can be concatenate togeter with `&`.
-For example we want to specify `A=99` and `B=hello`, the corresponding url would be `https://imjoy.io/#/app?A=99&B=hello`.

-Here is a list of supported url parameters:

- * `w` workspace name, an url contains `w` as a query string (e.g. https://imjoy.io/#/app?w=test) can be used to create or switch to a new workspace.
- * `plugin` show the specified plugin in the plugin management dialog, you can use plugin name or an url for the plugin, for example: `https://imjoy.io/#/app?plugin=Image%20Window` will show up a plugin dialog with `Image Window` in the search.
-You can also set `plugin` to an url for sharing plugin hosted on github, please refer to `Install from url` for more details.
- * `engine` define the engine url, for example: `http://imjoy.io/#/app?engine=http://127.0.0.1:8080`, notice that if you want to connect to a remote machine through http (not https) connection, you can only do it by using `http://imjoy.io` rather than `https://imjoy.io`.
-This restriction also exist if you use localhost with some browsers (e.g. firefox), to avoid it, you need to use `http://127.0.0.1:8080` rather than `http://localhost:8080`, because most browser will consider `127.0.0.1` is a secured connection, but not `localhost`.
-However, there is an exception, on Safari, using `127.0.0.1` does not work due to [this](https://bugs.webkit.org/show_bug.cgi?id=171934), if you still want to use Safari, you have to switch to `http://imjoy.io`.
- * `token` define the connection token, for example: `http://imjoy.io/#/app?token=2760239c-c0a7-4a53-a01e-d6da48b949bc`
- * `repo` specify a imjoy manifest file which point to a customized plugin repository.
-This can be used by developers to deploy their own plugin repository through Github.
-Fork the [ImJoy-Plugins](https://github.com/oeway/ImJoy-Plugins) repository, and change the `manifest.imjoy.json` file.
-Then copy the raw link of the manifest file and use it with `repo` to construct an url for sharing with the users.
- * `load` define a customized url which contains data (e.g. a tif image) loaded automatically into the ImJoy workspace.
-This can be used to link data to ImJoy, for example, by defining a `open with imjoy` button.
- These parameters are independent from each other, meaning you can combine different parameters with `&` and construct a long url.
-For example combining engine url and connection token:  `http://imjoy.io/#/app?engine=http://127.0.0.1:8080&token=2760239c-c0a7-4a53-a01e-d6da48b949bc`.

 ## Development and Debugging
 * **JavaScript plugin**: You can create Javascript plugins from the template(`webworker` or `window`) in the **+ PLUGINS** dialog.
 With the ImJoy code editor, you can write your code.
 For testing you can click save on the toolbar in the code editor, and it will automatically load your plugin to the plugin menu shown on the left side.
 By right click on in the workspace, you use the [chrome development tool](https://developers.google.com/web/tools/chrome-devtools) to see the console and debug your code.